glf30/lab-dice-roll/README.md

 ### Introduction

 Today you'll be making an app that combines all the fun of rolling dice with all the fun of tracking the average rolls so far.
+The solution (with stretch goals completed) is located [here](https://ci-wdi-900.github.io/just-how-we-roll/)

 ### Tools Left Behind